Keep Talking (game show)

 Keep Talking is an American game show broadcast on CBS and ABC from the summer of 1958 to the spring of 1960.
-The show was hosted by Monty Hall, Carl Reiner and Merv Griffin.
+The show was first hosted by Monty Hall, then by Carl Reiner, and then Merv Griffin.

 Production

 The show was a hosted panelist/game show produced by Wolf Productions and broadcast in the United States the summer of 1958, and in both the 1958-59 and the 1959-60 primetime television seasons, though on different days, times, and networks each season.

 CBS broadcast the show on three different days in various timeslots: